(a short biography for publication can be found in the Press Kit)

 Actors/Singers/Musicians

-Annechien directs both actors, singers as musicians and has developed a specific approach for each of them, which led to the fact that also musicians feel at home as performers on stage in her work.
-For the Calefax Reed Quintet/Oorkaan she wrote and directed in this way the successful music-theatre performance The Musicfactory, for which she received the Junge Ohren Price in 2012.
-A show without text, because music and performance are telling the whole story.
-With the same approach she created The Brass Gang by Sonus Brass and Par!s!
+Annechien directs actors, singers and musicians and has developed a separate approach for everyone, so that musicians also feel at home as performers on stage in her work.
+In this way she wrote and staged the successful music theater performance The Musicfactory, for the Calefax Reedquintet/Oorkaan, for which she received the Junge Ohren Price in 2012.
+A show without text, because music and performance are telling the whole story, With the same approach she created The Brass Gang by Sonus Brass and Par!s!
 Par!s! by Die Schurken.
 Also commissioned by festivals such as the International Chambermusicfestival and The Grachtenfestival she succeeds in inspiring musians how to "tell" music in an appealing way.

 Starting-Point

-Annechien uses a story – sometimes existing, sometimes written by herself, sometimes in cooperation with another playwright – as the basic starting-point for her productions.
-Then, driven by a conceptual idea, she strives to an interesting fusion of text, music, image and movement: “total theatre”.
-To achieve this, teamworking with both composers, playwirghts and designers is essential for her.
-The conceptual thought about the performance is developed in that way, that content and form merge organicly together.
-In rehearsals she finds it important that the actors/singers/musicians/dancers think along and have both theatrical and music awareness.
-To create a very own, but compelling theatrical story, Annechien doesn't shy away for the unknown and the intuitive.
-For this reason, she is often involved from the fresh start in newly developed music theatre & opera projects.
+Annechien uses a story – either an existing one, sometimes written by herself sometimes in collaboration with another author – as the basic starting point for her productions.
+Driven by a conceptual idea, she then strives for a fascinating combination of text, music, image and movement: total theatre.
+To achieve this, close collaboration with composers, authors and designers is of great importance.
+The conceptual idea about the performance is further developed in such a way that content and form flow together organically.
+In rehearsals, she finds it important that the actors/singers/musicians/dancers think along, are form-conscious and have musical awareness.
+In order to create a very personal, but compelling theatrical story, Annechien does not shy away from the unknown and intuitive.
+For that reason, she is often involved from the start in newly developed music theatre and opera projects.

 Scripts

-First of all Annechien is working as a director in Drama, Music Theatre and Opera.
-Secondly, she writes with some regularity theatre plays and libretti, adapts novels for theatre and translates plays.
-In 2001 she made her professional debut with the adaption of the novel The Garden of the Innocent by Kristien Hemmerechts (Branoul).
-In 2002 she staged her first own theatre play: Tranquillizers (The Frequency/Atelier d.).
-Since she has written several plays and libretti such as Black Perfume, Planets, The (new) Story of the Soldier, Marfoesjka & The Frost, Bonnie & Clyde and Pagliaccio.
+Annechien primarily operates as a stage director in theatre, music theatre and opera.
+She also sometimes designs the lights and/or set and/or costumes and/or video for the performances she stages.
+In addition, she regularly writes plays and libretti, stage adaptations of novels and makes translations.
+In 2001 she made her professional debut with the stage adaptation of the eponymous novel The Garden of the Innocent by Kristien Hemmerechts (Branoul).
+In 2002 she directed her first self-written play: Tranquillizers (The Frequency/Atelier d.).
+Since then, various texts, libretti and scripts by her have followed, such as Black Perfume, Planets, The (new) Story of the Soldier, Marfoesjka & The Frost, Bonnie & Clyde and Pagliaccio.
 For an overview, see Scripts.